the-sane/lug-wine/README.md

 # lug-wine

-wine-4.17 (Staging) wow64 biarch Build from 28.
-September 2019
+wine-4.17-183-g1f2c17d2bc (Staging) wow64 biarch Build from 8.
+October 2019

 This is a Lutris runner for StarCitizen !

-This runner offers fsync() support.
+This runner offers no fsync() support !
+Contains the latest fixes to esync() by doitsujin in the hope, it will solve the black screen issue in SC.

 Important: